 - Offer better balance

-Overall, for the kids who want to master this game, the aluminum bat is the better option than the wooden one.
+Overall, for the kids who want to master this game, the aluminum bat is better than the wooden one.
 But as the professional leagues only allow the use of wooden bats during the play, a kid should also know the use of the wooden bat along with the aluminum bat.

 #4.
 Can College Baseball Players Use Wooden Bats?